hazelgrove/hazel/README.md

 - `make deps`
 - `make dev`

-To run Hazel, run the command `make echo-html`, which will display a filename.
+To run Hazel, run the command `make echo-html`, which will print a filename.
 Then use your preferred browser to open that file.
+For convenience, the following make targets open the corresponding browser or invoke the corresponding command immediately (see INSTALL.md):

+ - `make firefox`
+ - `make chrome`
+ - `make chrome-browser`
+ - `make chromium`
+ - `make chromium-browser`
+ - `make win-chrome`
+ - `make win-firefox`
+ - `make xdg-open`
+ - `make open`

 ### Long Version